silentfuzzle/TheWritersNetReact/README.md

 ## TODO

+* Allow users to edit reviews anywhere reviews are displayed
 * Allow users to use markdown in reviews
 * Allow users to use markdown in profile
 * Implement updating and creating reviews